gpukys/weather-app/README.md

 - [ ] Should return all 5xx errors in unified format.
 Define format using `joi` language

 ## UI definition
-- [ ] Define the structure of how visually the WEB system is going to look like
+- The websystem is going to use Material Design guidelines
 - [ ] Should have at least one view defined with https://wireframe.cc (or other wireframe tool):
 - [ ] The view should have a title
 - [ ] The view should have a description of a service provided by web system